 9. TURNAROUND EFFORTS (1953 - 1958)

 For a 15-year period after WWII, Bavarian had been on the offense, enjoying increased sales and expanding their production.
 In the following years - beginning about 1953 - the brewer went on the defense.
-This was a period of greater competition and reduced sales, and Bavarian needed to aggressively reduce costs to remain profitable and stay in business.
+This was a period of greater competition, reduced sale and increased operating expenses.
+In particular, Bavarian needed to aggressively reduce costs to remain profitable and stay in business.
 But they were met with a headwind that had several different currents.

 The acquisition of the Heidelberg Brewery in 1949 created multiple problems for Bavarian as their sales declined a few years later.
 First, they effectively duplicated their work forces and equipment without expanding their trade area, which led to higher labor costs without an increase of their potential customer base.
 Bavarian also placed substantial assets into Heidelberg (Plant No. 2), which lost significant value and were rather illiquid.
 By 1954, it was apparent that Bavarian no longer needed a second brewery.
 However, letting go of the second location would cause challenges with union workers they no longer needed.

 The unions representing Bavarian's employees wanted the brewer to participate in a pension program, provide other fringe benefits and retain union workers in Plant No. 2.
 (Please see the photo on the side of the first Bavarian employee to retire with a pension.)
-Negotiations ensued, resulting in a settlement agreeable to both the unions and the brewer.
+Negotiations ensued, resulting in a settlement agreeable between the unions and the brewer.
 But it was also necessary to invest more capital into the brewery in order to reduce costs and for it to remain financially viable.
-More specifically, Bavarian needed to modernize and expand their main Plant No. 1, an effort that cost an estimated $1 million or more at the end of 1953.
+More specifically, Bavarian needed to modernize and expand their main Plant No. 1, which required a capital expenditure estimated at slightly more than $1 million at the end of 1953.
 This also required more debt, revisions to organizational documents, and changes in management.
 Bavarian would also need to acquire adjacent property, new equipment and construct new buildings.
 At the same time, Bavarian was involved in litigation, trying to protect their Bavarian's Old Style Beer name against two larger brewers.
 One wanted to prevent the use of "Old Style" and another wanted to use the name "Bavarian" for a new and competitive brand.
 Since Bavarian's advertising may have been partly responsible for their decline in sales, more funds needed to be devoted to this area and their overall marketing needed to be improved.
-Ultimately, beginning in mid-1956, Bavarian would need to create an entirely new image and brand, which was introduced in 1957.
+Beginning in mid-1956, Bavarian would need to create an entirely new image and brand, which was introduced in 1957.
 These challenges are discussed in more detail as follows, accompanied by photos and other relevant images.

 1954.
 On the left, Mr. Wagner, a truck driver, was the first Bavarian employee to retire on a pension.
 He is in the Tap Room with Joe Ponzer, Sales Manager.